-Alcohol Awareness Week 2020 focuses upon the theme of alcohol and mental health.
+The relationship between alcohol and mental health is complex.
 In this blog, Julia Sinclair, Professor of Addiction Psychiatry University of Southampton and Chair of the Addictions Faculty at the Royal College of Psychiatrists, writes about how alcohol can impact our mental health and why it is important to treat mental ill-health and alcohol addiction together.

-November 2020 is the time to be talking about alcohol and mental health.
+It’s time to talk about alcohol use and mental health.

-The trouble is that alcohol presents itself as an immediate (but short-term) solution to feeling anxious, low mood, winding down from a stressful day, difficulty falling asleep, and moving on time when it hang heavily on our hands.
-Lockdown may add relationship and financial stresses, and significantly reduces our access to other options for destressing.
+Alcohol presents itself as an immediate (but short-term) solution to feeling anxious, low mood, winding down from a stressful day, difficulty falling asleep, and moving on time when it hang heavily on our hands.

 However, the short-term fix that alcohol provides starts to become the problem as tolerance develops and we need to drink more to have the same effect.
 Once that happens alcohol starts to cause or add to the problems we were trying to solve (feeling anxious, low mood, poor sleep etc).

 So, the same symptom may be either a cause or a consequence.
 For instance, symptoms of depression or anxiety may increase our alcohol use, which then is likely to worsen our mental state, worsening anxiety and depression symptoms, and fuelling further alcohol use which people may regard as treating their anxiety or depression.

 Similar vulnerability factors (genetics, adverse childhood experience, social inequalities, stress, life events and personality traits) may be common to both mental ill-health and alcohol use disorders.
 For example, higher levels of impulsivity are seen both in alcohol use disorder and bipolar disorder and likely contribute to their high co-occurrence.